DCAN-Labs/cdni-brain/docs/pipelines.md

 singularity='which singularity'

 ${singularity} run --cleanenv \
--B /home/faird/shared/projects/new_rae_testing/input/:/data:ro \
+-B ${nibabies_in}/input/:/data:ro \
--B /home/faird/shared/projects/new_rae_testing/bcp_nibabies_outputs/:/out \
+-B ${nibabies_out}/nibabies_outputs/:/out \
 -B /home/faird/shared/code/external/utilities/freesurfer_license/license.txt:/opt/freesurfer/license.txt \
--B /home/faird/shared/projects/new_rae_testing/work_dir/:/work \
+-B ${tmp_dir}/work_dir/:/work \
--B /home/faird/shared/projects/new_rae_testing/bibsnet_outputs/:/derivatives \
+-B ${ext_derivs}/bibsnet_outputs/:/derivatives \
-/home/faird/shared/code/external/pipelines/nibabies/nibabies_unstable_04182023.sif /data /out participant \
+/home/faird/shared/code/external/pipelines/nibabies/nibabies_24.0.0.sif /data /out participant \
+--participant-label {subject_ID} \
+--age-months {age} \
---participant-label {subject_ID} --age-months {age} -s {age_mo} \
+-s {age_mo} \
 --derivatives /derivatives \
 --cifti-output 91k \
 --omp-nthreads 3 \
 -w /work
 ```

 ## 3. ABCD-HCP-BIDS

 Read: [abcd-hcp-pipeline @ GitHub](https://github.com/DCAN-Labs/abcd-hcp-pipeline)

 Read: [abcd-hcp-pipeline @ ABCC ReadTheDocs](https://collection3165.readthedocs.io/en/stable/pipeline/)

 This pipeline provides an interface for processing BIDS-formatted MRI datasets using the DCAN-HCP pipeline and supporting modules including DCANBOLDProcessing and DCAN Executive Summary.
-For additional usage, see [here](https://github.com/DCAN-Labs/abcd-hcp-pipeline).
+For additional usage, see [here](https://abcd-hcp-pipeline.readthedocs.io/en/latest/usage/).

-65. Preferred flags:
+1. Preferred flags:

-    - `--freesurfer-license \` : If using docker or singularity, you will need to acquire and provide your own FreeSurfer license.
+    * `--freesurfer-license` : If using docker or singularity, you will need to acquire and provide your own FreeSurfer license.
 The license can be acquired by filling out[ this form](https://surfer.nmr.mgh.harvard.edu/registration.html).

-    - `--participant-label \` : Optional list of participant IDs to run.
+    * `--participant-label` : Optional list of participant IDs to run.
 Default is all IDs found under the BIDS input directory.
 The participant label does not include the "sub-" prefix

-    - `--stages \` : Specify a subset of stages to run.
+    * `--stages` : Specify a subset of stages to run.
 Can be used to rerun some or all of the pipeline after completing it once, or resume an incomplete runthrough.
 If a single stage name is given, the pipeline will be started at that stage.
 If a string with a ":" is given, a stage name before the ":" will tell the pipeline where to start and a stage name after the ":" will tell it where to stop.
 If no ":" is found, the pipeline will start with the stage specified and run through ExecutiveSummary (or CustomClean/ABCDTask, if specified).
 Valid stage names: PreFreeSurfer, FreeSurfer, PostFreeSurfer, FMRIVolume, FMRISurface, DCANBOLDProcessing, ExecutiveSummary, CustomClean'

-    - `--ncpus \` : Number of cores to use for concurrent processing and algorithmic speedups.
+    * `--ncpus` : Number of cores to use for concurrent processing and algorithmic speedups.
 Warning: causes ANTs and FreeSurfer to produce non-deterministic results.

-    - `--custom-clean \` : Runs DCAN cleaning script after the pipeline completes successfully to delete pipeline outputs based on the file structure specified in the custom-clean JSON.
+    * `--custom-clean` : Runs DCAN cleaning script after the pipeline completes successfully to delete pipeline outputs based on the file structure specified in the custom-clean JSON.
 Required for the custom clean stage.

-    - `--bandstop \` : Parameters for motion regressor band-stop filter.
+    * `--bandstop` : Parameters for motion regressor band-stop filter.
 It is recommended for the boundaries to match the inter-quartile range for participant group respiratory rate (breaths per minute), or to match [BIDS physio data directly](https://www.biorxiv.org/content/10.1101/337360v1).
 These parameters are highly recommended for data acquired with a frequency of greater than 1 Hz (TR less than 1 second).
 Default is no filter.
 Suggested filter ranges can also be found in [this table](https://xcp-d.readthedocs.io/en/latest/generalworkflow.html#id3).

-66. If an error is encountered, document it [here](https://docs.google.com/document/d/1pu6QU32aoKBH1LKNFivYFRvFvZa6lfCETEKYfspy4As/edit).
-Also, see [Troubleshooting](troubleshooting.md#abcd-bids).
+2. If an error is encountered, check for a solution on the [troubleshooting page](troubleshooting.md#abcd-bids) and consider creating a [Github issue](https://github.com/DCAN-Labs/cdni-brain/issues) or adding it yourself if your error is not there.

-67. Example command:
+3. Example command:

 ```
 module load singularity
 singularity='which singularity'

 ${singularity} run --cleanenv --no-home \
 -B /home/faird/shared/code/external/utilities/freesurfer_license/license.txt:/opt/freesurfer/license.txt \
--B /path/to/BIDS/input_data:/data:ro \
+-B ${BIDS_path}/input_data:/data:ro \
--B /path/to/outputs:/out \
+-B ${out_path}/outputs:/out \
 /home/faird/shared/code/internal/pipelines/ABCD-BIDS/abcd-hcp-pipeline_latest.sif /data/out \
 --freesurfer-license=/opt/freesurfer/license.txt \
 --participant-label subject_ID \